EricLendvai/DataWharf/Instructions_to_install_DataWharf_using_docker.md

 2. Docker Desktop.
 3. An empty PostgreSQL database, with full administrative access rights.
 4. Any modern browser like FireFox, Chrome, Microsoft Edge.
+5. Access to http://datawharf.org, which will redirect you to https://github.com/EricLendvai/DataWharf

 ## Installation of Docker Desktop
 As stated in the Prerequisites we need to use Docker Desktop.
 It is free for personal use or for small businesses (fewer than 250 employees and less than $10 millions in annual revenue).